BBC Sport's team-by-team guide to the inaugural Pro14, Conference A

 Previous position: Sixth

-Players in: Callum Gibbins (Hurricanes), Siua Halanukonuka (Highlanders), Adam Hastings (Bath), Ruaridh Jackson (Harlequins) Huw Jones, Oli Kebble (both Stormers), Lelia Masaga (Chiefs), Kiran McDonald (Hull), Robbie Nairn (Harlequins), Brandon Thomson (Stormers), George Turner (Edinburgh), Samuela Vunisa (Saracens)
+Players in: Callum Gibbins (Hurricanes), Siua Halanukonuka (Highlanders), Adam Hastings (Bath), Ruaridh Jackson (Harlequins) Huw Jones, Oli Kebble (both Stormers), Lelia Masaga (Chiefs), Kiran McDonald (Hull), Robbie Nairn (Harlequins), Brandon Thomson (Stormers), George Turner (Edinburgh), Samuela Vunisa (Saracens), Niko Matawalu (free agent)

 Players out: Mark Bennett, Hugh Blake, Junior Bulumakau, Rory Clegg, Simone Favaro, Jarrod Firth, Corey Flynn, Ryan Grant, Grayson Hart, Langilangi Haupeakui, Nemia Kenatale, Sean Lamont, Fraser Lyle, Peter Murchie, Sila Puafisi, Gordon Reid, Josh Strauss, Hagen Schulte, Tijuee Uanivi